Paleva/BankATMsim/document.md

 # Usage:

 * To compile use `make` in the root directory *(Makefile provided in root)*
-* First, run the bank application, and then use the client application to connect
+* First, run the bank application, and then use the client application to connect in a second terminal window

 # General information:

 * In the "src" directory there are the main .c files
 * In the "db" directory there is a .txt file used as a "database"

 ## Components
 ### Client

 * Connects to the server (ATM) over sockets and uses them for communaction.